djalbat/reaction-with-style/README.md

 ## Usage

+You must call the `renderStyles()` function *after* importing the view but *before* rendering it.
+Doing so ensures that the styles generated as a result of executing the view code are inserted into the DOM before the view itself.

 ```
-import withStyle from 'reaction-with-style';   ///
+import withStyle from 'reaction-with-style';

 import { ReactDOM } from 'reaction';